Day 01: Arrive Kathmandu

 Day 02: Kathmandu Sightseeing and trek Preparation

-We tour Durbar Square, Pashupatinath temple, Swayambhunath stupa and Bouddhanath stupa which are all world heritage sites.
-The Durbar Square sheds light on the life of the royals in ancient times.
-Pashupatinath temple is one of the most important places of pilgrimage for all Hindus.
-Swayambhunath is also known as the Monkey Temple and Baudhanath Stupa is one of the largest stupas in the world.
-At late afternoon, we introduced with mountain/trek guide.
-Overnight Hotel
+After breakfast, Kathmandu visits Durbar Square, Pashupatinath Temple, Swayambhunath Stupa, and Boudhanath Stupa which are all World Heritage Sites.
+Durbar Square throws light on the life of the royals in ancient times.
+Pashupatinath Temple is one of the most important pilgrimage places for all Hindus.
+Swayambhunath is also known as Monkey Temple and Boudhanath Stupa is one of the largest stupas in the world.
+Late in the afternoon, we introduced you to your mountain/trek guide. overnight at Hotel

 Day 03: Kathmandu drive bus to Jiri (1950m)